pitt-cdm/2019spring/plans/lesson-19.md

 Please make sure you...

 * have direct contact info for all your groupmates
+* create a shared filespace for your group, and give everyone in your group editing access to it
 * turn in your team contract, with a note saying whether it's still rough or feels pretty solid
 * make a plan with your groupmates for immediate next steps (and timing)